Improving procedures to enhance efficiency using Lean methodology

 Christy Boer graduated in 2004 in Analytical chemistry at ROC Eindhoven, The Netherlands.
 She has 15 years of experience within the food and pharmaceutical industry as an analyst.
 Since 2014, she has been responsible for optimizing processes and procedures.
 She has completed the Lean Management training, has further expanded her knowledge and was certified in 2016 for Quality Management.
 She creates awareness among managers and colleagues for the need of changing daily processes and procedures to improve efficiency and quality.
 With this she gives them the experience that adapting to procedures and processes can have a positive effect on efficiency and quality.

 Berber Snoeijer graduated in biomedical sciences at Leiden university in 1996 and started in clinical research in 1997.
-During her career she has been the owner of a data driven CRO, set-up several different quality systems and improved processes as a manager and consultant.
+During her career, she has been the owner of a data driven CRO, she has set-up several different quality systems and improved processes as a manager and consultant.
 For efficient processes and use of the data, she experienced and used the skills of technical (software and database) engineering, process engineering and improving efficient utilization and interactions of people.
 Nowadays, as the owner of ClinLine, she uses these skills and her knowledge to assess, design and improve business solutions and processes for clients on smaller and larger scale.

 Berber is an experienced manager, data engineer/scientist and SAS programmer/designer.
 She followed several dedicated training courses including TOGAF and Lean Green Belt.
 In addition, she has extensive knowledge on the use and implementation of Real World Data solutions.